rockhyrax0/Proton-Updater/README.md

 ### Will this touch my system, or need root?

 No. The script goes in `~/.local/bin`, units in `~/.config/systemd/user`, builds under your Steam root.
-No root, no system packages, no daemon.
-That's why it works unmodified on immutable distros.
+No root.

 ### Does it work on ARM64?